 Home * Work * School * Community Garden

 For those who love to garden, Grow-a-Row is an ideal way to share with your community.
-Harvest redistributes your produce to the 80,000 Manitobans that need emergency food each month.
+Harvest redistributes your produce to a record 47,000 Manitobans that turn to food banks each month.
 All produce is welcome but root crops are encouraged due to their long shelf life.
 Cucumbers, tomatoes and even crab apples are also welcomed.

 Our Top 3 most needed vegetables are: Carrots, Onions and Potatoes.